cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 The sources, transformations and sinks are generically called plugins.
 Plugins provide a way to extend the functionality of existing templates.
 An adapter can be created with existing plugins or, if the user wishes, they can write their own source, transform, and sink plugins to add their own.
+You can write your own validator using functions supplied in either the :ref:`CoreValidator <apptemplates-etl-validators-corevalidator>` or implement your own.

 Template and Plugin Details